angrez555/Property_Sales_Final_Project/Readme.txt

 User : admin@property.com
 Password: 1qaz2wsX@

-8. Also you can login with the following credentials to visit the site as a buyer will be only able to the propertie and confirm a sale

- User : james@property.com
-Password: 1qaz2wsX@

-9 You can sign up as a new buyer using the sign up Buyer link
+8 You can sign up as a new buyer using the sign up Buyer link

-10 if you need to create another  admin login with the admin credentials on step 7 above and Click in "Register proprty admin"  to register a new admin
+9 if you need to create another  admin login with the admin credentials on step 7 above and Click in "Register proprty admin"  to register a new admin